Resourceful SME Funding Ideas for Entrepreneurs [Updated]

 Crowdfunding refers to peer-to-peer funding by individuals or organisations, that is managed through an online platform.
 The capital is raised to fund anything from a business to a project or even a personal loan.

 Requirements: There are currently no set requirements for crowdfunding in South Africa.
 Every crowdfunding platform has its own set of requirements.
-In most cases, you will need to have a funding project, a company name and the project goal.
+In most cases, you will need to have a funding project, a company name and a project goal.

 ENTERPRISE AND SUPPLIER DEVELOPMENT (ESD)